 Alternative Instructional Delivery Methods: From 2010-11 to 2014-15, enrollment in face-to-face only courses decreased by 4,597 students (-22.3%) and hybrid-only enrollment decreased by 32 students (-11.39%).
 During the same time period, students who enrolled in online-only classes increased by 423 students (85.8%) and enrollment in courses with multiple instructional methods increased by 1,860 students (28.04%).
 The number and proportion of students enrolling in traditional face-to-face only instruction has been declining and shifting to students utilizing online courses and multiple instructional methods for their courses.

-Additionally, several faculty mentioned in interviews the benefits of providing online courses.
-However, faculty did mention the extra work and time that goes into delivering an online course, and the perceived lack of training and institutional support for faculty offering online courses.
-Recently, there is amazing opportunity with the District's transition to the Canvas Learning Management System.
-According to the Professional Development Center, training for Canvas will include instructional design.
+With the District's transition to the Canvas Learning Management System, there may be opportunities for professional development, including training on the use of Canvas and instructional design.
 As of spring 2015, 44 faculty at Crafton Hills College are approved to teach online.
 The number of faculty approved to teach online at San Bernardino Valley College is unavailable.